HOGENT-Web/csharp/chapters/course-overview/slides/presentation.md

     - A lot of basic stuff you should already know in JAVA etc.
 - **Chapter 3** : Model & Unit Testing
     - C# Advanced
-    - Creating a Domain and best practises
+    - Creating a Domain and best practices
-    - Unit Testig
+    - Unit Testing
 - **Chapter 4** : LINQ **Self Study**
-    - Lanuage Integrated Query
+    - Language Integrated Query
     - Like JAVA Streams, functional programming
 - **Chapter 5** : David's & Goliath's Architecture
     - Modern Architecture
-    - Learn how to setup a project
+    - Learn how to set up a project
 - **Chapter 6** : Suit up, wear a Blazor
-    - Simple client side C# with Blazor
+    - Simple client-side C# with Blazor
     - Like React but with C#
     - No Server yet

-> At this point we're in week 4 of the semester.
+> At this point, we're in week 4 of the semester.

 ---
 ### Course Overview
 # Chapters
 - **Chapter 7** : Suit up, wear a Blazor
-    - Simple client side C# with Blazor
+    - Simple client-side C# with Blazor
     - Like React but with C#
     - No Server yet.
 - **Chapter 8** : Ain't No REST for the wicked